Oort Cloud Ecology -- IV. Exchanging Asteroids: Limitations

 The symplectic integrator employed here does not resolve physical collisions or tidal forces.
 Neglecting collisions artificially enhances the ejection rate and produces a dynamically hotter surviving population, enhancing the production of high-$a$ objects.
 This bias is partially mitigated, as a fraction of asteroids that should merge instead get ejected and thus are not considered in the bound population.

-Similarly, \citet{2001Natur.409..589S} has shown that accounting for asteroid-asteroid collisions will reduce the number of detached objects due to it dampening $e,\, i$.
-Inclusion of this would be most impactful on the cometary populations.
-Disk–planetesimal interactions would similarly damp $e$ and $i$, and drive planetary migration \citep{1980ApJ...241..425G, 2010apf..book.....A}.
+Similarly, \citet{2001Natur.409..589S} showed that accounting for asteroid-asteroid collisions reduces the number of detached objects by dampening $e$ and $i$.
+Inclusion of this effect would strongly affect cometary populations.
+Disc–planetesimal interactions would similarly damp $e$ and $i$ and drive planetary migration \citep{1980ApJ...241..425G, 2010apf..book.....A}.
 These mechanisms would yield dynamically colder architectures.

 Inclusion of tidal effects would both increase the number of collisions and enhance the number of survivors.
 The latter occurs because high-$e$ asteroids near ejection can circularise at periastron, becoming stably bound close to the host star.
 This process is analogous to how external tidal fields detach high-$e$ orbits to form an Oort Cloud.
-Since we focus on the exchanged population, who predominantly occupy high-$a$ orbits (figure \ref{Fig:Heatmap_NGC1333f}), the omission of collisions and tides is unlikely to change our principal conclusions.
+Since we focus on the exchanged population, which predominantly occupies high-$a$ orbits (figure \ref{Fig:Heatmap_NGC1333f}), the omission of collisions and tides is unlikely to change our principal conclusions.

 Another simplifying assumption is the omission of gas.
-While gas drag has little influence at wide orbits \citep{2003ApJ...592..986P}, it dampens eccentricities and inclinations within the inner disk \citep{2006Icar..184...59B}.
+Although gas drag has little influence at wide orbits \citep{2003ApJ...592..986P}, it dampens eccentricities and inclinations within the inner disc \citep{2006Icar..184...59B}.
 As a result, the dynamically hot inner-region planetesimals should have a reduced population, once more impacting the cometary population the most.
-A massive circumstellar disk can further damp scattering at wider separations \citep{2010ApJ...711..772R, 2023MNRAS.526.1987F}, lowering the production of detached objects while enhancing capture slightly.
+A massive circumstellar disc can further dampen scattering at wider separations \citep{2010ApJ...711..772R, 2023MNRAS.526.1987F}, lowering the production of detached objects while slightly enhancing capture.